WKBF-TV: Local programming

 WKBF-TV's first local program began along with the station: a Saturday night panel discussion/talk show hosted by veteran radio host Alan Douglas, which was immediately picked up by KBHK-TV (and had originally been intended for that station's inaugural lineup).
-Titled The Alan Douglas Show‽, it served as an extension of his talk radio shows in both Cleveland and Pittsburgh.
+Titled The Alan Douglas Show, it served as an extension of his talk radio shows in both Cleveland and Pittsburgh.
 The program was best known for controversial topics and stances taken by Douglas meant to invoke passionate responses; a reviewer in The Plain Dealer regarded the show as "...the most stimulating discussion I have ever seen on TV".
 The debut episode alone elicited multiple complaints when guest Josiah Thompson discussed conspiracy theories related to the John F. Kennedy assassination.
-One 1969 installment, featuring a biker gang as guests, resulted in an on-air altercation with Douglas after he calling them "criminals"; this continued after the program ended.
+One 1969 installment, featuring a biker gang as guests, resulted in an on-air altercation with Douglas after he called them "criminals"; this continued after the program ended.
 In addition to KBHK-TV, the program was later syndicated to WKBS-TV and KBSC-TV but was cancelled in mid-April 1970.

 Complementing an existing early-afternoon children's programming block (including the Hanna-Barbera catalogue, Astro Boy, The Three Stooges and Little Rascals, typical among the Kaiser chain) was Captain Cleveland, starring ventriloquist John Slowey and puppet sidekick "Private Clem".
 Captain Cleveland merited national attention when Cleveland mayor Carl Stokes began making regular appearances after rejecting prior offers by local media to host a program aimed at adults.
 Stokes's first appearance, talking to "Private Clem" about his mayoral duties while also responding to good-natured questions by the puppet, was so well-received that it became a regular segment, drawing comparisons to New York City mayor Fiorello La Guardia reading comic strips over the radio.
 In one installment, then-Vice President Hubert Humphrey appeared as a guest alongside Stokes.
 Berkson viewed the segment as "...(reaching) the kids before their ideas and prejudices develop".
 Stokes' telegenic style also found an unlikely supporter in comedian Bob Hope.
 Captain Cleveland aired on WKBF-TV through 1971, while John Slowey continued to make personal appearances for the station as late as 1973.

 We will be able to write the rules as we go since we won't be saddled with stereotyped ways.
 We'll just tell the stories the way they are.
 We will be able to spend any amount of time on a story that it deserves.